Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs

-\paragraph{Percentage of Answered search trees} Figure~\ref{fig:ans_math} shows Percentage of search trees containing at least one solved node relative to the consumed budget (i.e., output tokens used in search).
-As shown in Figure~\ref{fig:acc_math}, the ratio of reaching answered nodes increases as the computational budget is depleted.
-This behavior is consistent with the exploration policy of BG-MCTS, which prioritizes depth oriented search as budget consumption progresses.
+\textbf{Answer-reach rate.} Figure~\ref{fig:ans-math} shows the fraction of search trees containing at least one answered node as a function of consumed output tokens.
+For \method, this fraction increases mainly in the later stage of search, indicating that the method delays answer commitment early and increasingly shifts toward completion as the remaining budget decreases.
+This behavior is consistent with its budget-guided policy, which moves from broad exploration to deeper refinement as the budget is consumed.

-\paragraph{The depth and width} Figure~\ref{fig:depth_info} shows average maximum depth of search tree relative to the consumed budget (i.e., output tokens used in search).
-Figure~\ref{fig:width_info} shows average maximum depth of search tree relative to the consumed budget (i.e., output tokens used in search).

-From Figures~\ref{fig:depth_info} and~\ref{fig:width_info}, observing the changes in the depth and width of the BG-MCTS search tree reveals several key characteristics.
-First, the tree depth maintains a stable value during the middle stages of exploration but increases sharply as the budget nears exhaustion.
-Second, the width of the search tree shows a high growth rate in the early stages, which then tends to decrease as budget consumption progresses.
-These behaviors empirically demonstrate the design philosophy of BG-MCTS: initiating with a breadth-first search and adaptively transitioning to a depth-first search in response to the remaining budget.
+\textbf{Depth and width.} Figures~\ref{fig:depth_info} and~\ref{fig:width_info} show the average maximum depth and width of the search tree as functions of consumed output tokens.
+For \method, width expands quickly early on, indicating broad exploration when sufficient budget remains.
+As the budget is consumed, width growth slows and depth increases more sharply, indicating a shift toward refining existing branches rather than creating new ones.
+This behavior is consistent with the intended budget-guided transition from breadth to depth.